3rd-Eden/mana/README.md

 We will only take these values in to account when multiple tokens are used and a none `200` status code has been returned from the server.

+### Caching

+In order to relieve stress on the API server that you're implementing there is an option to supply a cache instance which will be used to store responses that have `etag` headers.
+When we're about to request an API we check if the URL has been stored in the cache and use the stored `etag` in the `if-none-match` header so we can trigger a `304` response on the API end point and use our cached data instead.
+This reduces the amount of data you need receive over the connection and some API providers like GitHub don't count `304` requests as part of their rate limiting.

+See [mana.fireforget()](#manafireforget) for more details on the cache API requirements.

 ## Usage

 In all of the examples we assume that you've loaded the library using: